-APPENDIX B.1 TO ANNEX B OF C/S A.002 (SID)MESSAGE FIELDS DEFINITIONMF Message Fields Definition#
+APPENDIX B.1 TO ANNEX B OF C/S A.002 (SID)MESSAGE FIELDS DEFINITIONMF Message Fields Definition

-2. Reporting MCC Facility
+2. Reporting Facility

-The identification code corresponding to the MCC facility (e.g., MCC, LUT) sending the current message.
+The identification code corresponding to the facility (e.g., MCC, LUT) sending the current message.

-67. Uplink TOA
+67. Uplink TOA [†]

 Time that the burst is received at the satellite as calculated by the MEOLUT.
-The reference point of the measurement is the end of the 24th bit in the 406 MHz message preamble.
+The time reference point (anchor) of a 406 MHz SAR burst is the end of the 24th bit in the message Preamble.
+The end of the 24th bit is defined as the mid point of the 50% phase crossing (i.e. "zero-crossing") of the mid-transitions of the 24th and 25th bit.